jitendrac/ytdownloader/README.md

 		- for a long time (around 20 or 30 minutes)
 		AND
 		- without having the Dashboard Activity to the front may be forced to PAUSE.
-In this case a manual resume is needed
+In this case a manual resume is needed.